devoide/image_to_ascii/README.md

-# image_to_ascii Converter
+# image_to_ascii

-**image_to_ascii Converter** is a Python-based application that converts images into ASCII art, generating a text file representing the visual content of the image using ASCII characters.
+**image_to_ascii** is a Python-based application that converts images into ASCII art, generating a text file representing the visual content of the image using ASCII characters.
 This tool is useful for creating text-based art from images, preserving the image's visual structure in a creative way.

 ## Features